the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 ### Project planning and designing
 * Catherine Dixey started to work on project management & funding ([issue #865](https://github.com/alan-turing-institute/the-turing-way/issues/865)).

-### The turing Way translation efforts
+### The Turing Way translation efforts
-* Tony Yang and Anna Hadjitofi Worked on translation documentation ([issue #853](https://github.com/alan-turing-institute/the-turing-way/issues/853)) which is added as a [translation guide](https://github.com/alan-turing-institute/the-turing-way/blob/translation/translation_guide.md) to the repository.
+* Tony Yang and Anna Hadjitofi Worked on translation documentation ([issue #853](https://github.com/alan-turing-institute/the-turing-way/issues/853)) which has now been added as a [translation guide](https://github.com/alan-turing-institute/the-turing-way/blob/translation/translation_guide.md) to the repository.

 ### Upgrading Jupyter Notebook
-* Martina Vilas worked on fixing the jupyter-book upgrade which is now integrated in the project ([PR #844](https://github.com/alan-turing-institute/the-turing-way/pull/844)).
+* Martina Vilas worked on fixing the jupyter-book upgrade, which is now integrated into the project ([PR #844](https://github.com/alan-turing-institute/the-turing-way/pull/844)).

 ## Remote participation from Amsterdam